Pylons/pyramid/docs/narr/views.rst

    def myview(request):
        return {'Hello':'world'}

-When a :term:`view configuration` which has a ``name`` attribute that does contain a dot, such as ``templates/mytemplate.jinja2`` above is encountered at startup time, the value of the name attribute is split on its final dot.
+When a :term:`view configuration` is encountered at startup time, which has a ``name`` attribute that does contain a dot, the value of the name attribute is split on its final dot.
 The second element of the split is typically the filename extension.
 This extension is used to look up a renderer factory for the configured view.
 Then the value of ``renderer`` is passed to the factory to create a renderer for the view.
-In this case, the view configuration will create an instance of a ``Jinja2Renderer`` for each view configuration which includes anything ending with ``.jinja2`` as its ``renderer`` value.
-The ``name`` passed to the ``Jinja2Renderer`` constructor will be whatever the user passed as ``renderer=`` to the view configuration.
+In this case, the view configuration will create an instance of a ``Jinja2Renderer`` for each view configuration which includes anything ending with ``.jinja2`` in its ``renderer`` value.
+The ``name`` passed to the ``Jinja2Renderer`` constructor will be the full value that was set as ``renderer=`` in the view configuration.

 See also :ref:`renderer_directive` and :meth:`pyramid.configuration.Configurator.add_renderer`.